-a.
-Defense Business Systems Management Committee (DBSMC), chaired by the Deputy Secretary of Defense, recommends policy and procedure to improve the acquisition of DBS.
-The DBSMC is the approval authority for all statutorily required DBS certifications and will document such decisions.
-A DBSMC certification approval is required prior to any obligation of funds for acquisition.
-Programs must be re-certified at least annually.
-The Milestone Decision Authority (MDA) [when at the OSD or Military Department level] will serve as a member of the DBSMC.
+- a.
+Defense Business Systems Management Committee (DBSMC) - (1) The DBSMC, chaired by the Deputy Secretary of Defense, recommends policy and procedure to improve the acquisition of DBS. - (2) The DBSMC is the approval authority for all statutorily required DBS certifications and will document such decisions. - (3) A DBSMC certification approval is required prior to any obligation of funds for acquisition.
+Programs must be reviewed at least annually.

+(4) The MDA (when at the OSD or Military Department level) will serve as a member of the DBSMC.